Arkiralor/studying/AirflowInDjango.md

 - This command will start the Airflow webserver, which you can access to manage and monitor your DAGs.

-By following these steps, you can define and manage your DAGs within your Django application using Django-Airflow.
-The Django-Airflow package provides the necessary integration between Django and Airflow, allowing you to leverage Django's features and database while working with Airflow.
+By following these steps, we can define and manage your DAGs within your Django application using Django-Airflow.
+The Django-Airflow package provides the necessary integration between Django and Airflow, allowing us to leverage Django's features and database while working with Airflow.